-All pupils in KS1 (Years 1 and 2) and KS2 (Years 3,4,5 and 6) have a daily English lesson.
-We provide high quality learning opportunities for our pupils by basing learning around a core text.
-This enhances teachers’ and pupil’s pleasure in reading and raises pupil’s achievement through teachers’ knowledge of literature and its creative use in the classroom.
+We provide high quality learning opportunities for our children by basing learning around a core text.
+This enhances teachers’ and children’s pleasure in reading and raises children’s achievement through teachers’ knowledge of literature and its creative use in the classroom.
 Each class has a high quality whole text from which they work.
-Pupil’s and teachers become immersed in the text through which they focus on developing reading, speaking and listening and writing skills.
-Teachers adapt their planning to best suit the needs of individual pupil in their class and ensure that every pupil is progressing and attaining .
-They use a step by step Maple Court planning model to develop pupil’s understanding of reading and writing.
+Children and teachers become immersed in the text through which they focus on developing reading, speaking and listening and writing skills.
+Teachers adapt their planning to best suit the needs of individual children in their class and ensure that every child is progressing and attaining.
+They use a step by step Maple Court planning model to develop children’s understanding of reading and writing.
 Links are also made with other subjects.
-The high quality writing produced by pupils in English lessons is expected to be used across the curriculum and one English lesson a week is dedicated to this.

 Phonics, Spelling and Grammar

 A secure knowledge and understanding of spelling and grammar is a vital part of improving children’s speaking, reading and writing.
 Phonics is at the core of our reading and writing.
-EYFS and KS1 have a daily phonics session with KS2 pupils also focusing on phonics in their spelling lessons and in their reading and writing.
-All pupils have spellings to learn at home and they then work on applying these to their work in the Academy.
-We teach the pupils various strategies to help them to improve their spelling.
+EYFS and KS1 have a daily phonics session with KS2 children also focussing on phonics in their spelling lessons and in their reading and writing.
+All children have spellings to learn at home and they then work on applying these to their work in school.
+We teach the children various strategies to help them to improve their spelling.
 Grammar is explicitly taught as well as being a vital part of everyday teaching and learning.
-Handwriting is taught through the pen pals handwriting scheme and is expected to be of a high standard across the pupil’s work.
+Handwriting is taught through the pen pals handwriting scheme and is expected to be of a high standard across the children’s work.

-We teach the skills needed to read fluently and for meaning through a combination of phonics lessons and activities, guided group reading sessions and follow-up tasks, accelerated reader and by hearing pupils read their individual reading book.
-We ensure that the two dimensions of word reading and comprehension are taught to enable pupils to reach their full reading potential.
-In EYFS and KS1 pupils have reading books which are phonics based.
-Rigorous assessment systems are a central driver to ensure pupils make accelerated progress.
-We use termly standardised assessments, half termly STAR tests and weekly data from accelerated reader, to tailor provision to meet the changing needs of all learners.
-Every pupil has access to the library and can choose books to read for pleasure.
-Every classroom has a reading area which is linked to their IPC topic and encourages pupils to read.
+We are building a community of readers.
+We teach the skills needed to read fluently and for meaning through a combination of phonics lessons and activities, guided reading sessions and follow-up tasks, bug club and by hearing pupils read their individual reading book.
+We ensure that the two dimensions of word reading and comprehension are taught to enable children to reach their full reading potential.
+In EYFS and KS1 children have reading books which are phonics based.
+Rigorous assessment systems are a central driver to ensure children make accelerated progress.
+Every child has access to the library and can choose books to read for pleasure.
+Every classroom has a reading celebration area.

-Pupils need to expand and develop their understanding of a range of vocabulary in order to make sustained progress.
-The understanding of technical vocabulary, as well as continually up leveling the range of vocabulary used across the curriculum, enables pupils to produce improved oral and written work across a range of subjects.
-Every pupil has a vocabulary book and each classroom has a specific vocabulary display.
+Children need to expand and develop their understanding of a range of vocabulary in order to make sustained progress.
+The understanding of technical vocabulary, as well as continually uplevelling the range of vocabulary used across the curriculum, enables children to produce improved oral and written work across a range of subjects.

-In KS1 and KS2 every pupil has a daily maths lesson.
-Mental arithmetic is taught every day, with extra 10 minute sessions every afternoon.
-We teach the pupils to have ‘Maths sense’ which involves looking for patterns and making links in their maths thinking to allow them to find the most efficient methods and to solve problems.
-Reasoning and fluency in maths are also vital skills which we focus on.
-We use visuals and concrete objects to help pupils with this.
-Various calculation methods are learnt (see our calculations policy) and maths is used in a cross-curricular way in other subjects.
-In Reception and Year 1 pupils follow the ‘Maths Mastery’ system whilst the rest of the academy uses our step by step guidance for Maths.
-We ensure that every pupil experiences maths in a positive environment.
+In KS1 and KS2 every child has a daily maths lesson.
+We teach the children to have ‘Maths sense’ which involves looking for patterns and making links in their maths thinking to allow them to find the most efficient methods and to solve problems.
+Reasoning, problem solving and fluency in maths are also vital skills which we focus on.
+We use visuals and concrete objects to help children with this.
+Various calculation methods are learnt (see our calculations policy).
+In Reception, KS1 and Year 4 children follow the ‘Mathematics Mastery’ system whilst the rest of the academy uses our step by step guidance for Maths.
+We ensure that every child experiences maths in a positive environment.

 International Primary Curriculum

-French is taught in KS2 through stories, poetry, games and songs and focuses on speaking, listening to, reading and writing French.
-Crucially, the teaching of French will further develop our pupil’s understanding of Grammar and Spelling.
+French is taught in KS2 through stories, poetry, games and songs and focusses on speaking, listening to, reading and writing French.
+Crucially, the teaching of French will further develop our children’s understanding of Grammar and Spelling.

 We follow the Agreed Syllabus for Stoke when teaching RE.
 We look at a range of religions and find out about belief systems and practises.
 Religious Education plays an important role in preparing pupils for adult life, employment and lifelong learning.
 It enables pupils to develop respect for and sensitivity to others, in particular those whose faiths and beliefs are different from their own.
-Religious Education enhances pupils’ awareness and understanding of religions and beliefs, teachings, practices and forms of expression, as well as of the influence of religion on individuals, families, communities and cultures, for example by looking at themes such as compassion, forgiveness, service, charity, sharing, friendship and understanding.
+Religious Education enhances pupils’ awareness and understanding of religions and beliefs, teachings, practices and forms of expression.

 ‘A Lifelong Love For Physical Education’